-The office of the Associate Vice-President (Research and International) provides strategic direction for Carleton International research activities.
-In support of the university Strategic Integrated Plan, the AVPRI enables international partnerships, research collaborations and connects our faculty to worldwide research opportunities.
+The Office of the Associate Vice-President (Research and International) provides strategic direction for Carleton International research activities.
+In support of the university Strategic Integrated Plan, the OVPRI enables international partnerships, research collaborations and connects our faculty to worldwide research opportunities.

 Carleton is a University with an international outlook

 - 10% of our undergraduates and 15.7% of our graduate students are international students (approximately 5,600 students in total) from over 150 countries;